MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 #### Active and passive regions

 Multi-region architectures are complex, and there are many ways to design a multi-region solution.
 For some workloads, it makes sense to have multiple regions actively processing requests simultaneously (active-active deployments).
 For other workloads, it's better to designate one *primary region* and use one or more *secondary regions* for failover (active-passive deployments).
 This section focuses on the second scenario, in which one region is active and another is passive.
-For information about active-active multi-region solutions, see [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp) and [Geode pattern](/azure/architecture/patterns/geodes).
+For information about active-active multi-region solutions, see [Deployment Stamps pattern][deployment-stamps-pattern] and [Geode pattern][geode-pattern].

 #### Data replication